 Example: Sandra’s husband John is going to trial in Carson City for committing the Nevada crime of DUI.
 Sandra calls a witness who saw John drink a beer before he took the wheel.
 Sandra then offers the witness $1,000 to lie on the stand that John drank only soda.
 If caught, Sandra would be booked at the Washoe County Detention Center for bribing a witness.

-Sandra could still be charged even if the witness refuses her bribe or makes a last minute decision on the stand to tell the truth.
+Sandra could still be charged even if the witness refuses her bribe or makes a last-minute decision on the stand to tell the truth.
 Nevada law criminalizes merely attempting to make a bribe regardless of what happens afterward.
 Note that if the witness in the above example does accept the bribe, he may be prosecuted for bribery by a witness under NRS 199.250.

 Bribery by a witness in Nevada (NRS 199.250)

 Conversely, bribery by a witness in Nevada occurs when a witness in an official proceeding “asks or receives any compensation, gratuity or reward, or any promise thereof, upon an agreement that his or her testimony will be influenced thereby.”
-In short, a witness receiving money to “fix” his/her testimony.
+In short, it involves a witness receiving money to “fix” his/her testimony.

 Elko NV criminal defense lawyer Michael Becker explains: